MicrosoftDocs/architecture-center/docs/appgw-azfw/appgw-azfw.md

    * Destination IP address: AzFwPIP
 2. The Azure Firewall will have a [Destination NAT rule][azfw-dnat] that will translate the destination IP address to the IP address of the application inside of the Virtual Network.
 Additionally, the Azure Firewall will Source NAT the packet under certain circunstances.
 As a consequences, these are the IP addresses that the Virtual Machine will see in the incoming packet:
    * Source IP address: 192.168.100.7 (the Azure Firewall always SNAT if DNAT is performed, see [Azure Firewall Known Issues][azfw-issues])
-   * Destination IP address: 192.168.100.4
+   * Destination IP address: 192.168.1.4
 3. The Virtual Machine will answer the application request reverting source and destination IP addresses.
-A User-Defined Route (UDR) is required so that the Virtual Machine does not send the packet back to the public Internet bypassing the Azure Firewall, as the previous diagram represents.
+While for this inbound flow, a User-Defined Route (UDR) is not required given that the source ip visible to the application is that of the Azure Firewall, one will want to establish a UDR for outbound connections from the application, making sure packets to the public Internet do not bypass the Azure Firewall.
-   * Source IP address: 192.168.100.4
+   * Source IP address: 192.168.1.4
    * Destination IP address: 192.168.100.7
 4. Finally, the Azure Firewall will undo the NAT operations (SNAT and DNAT) and deliver the response to the client:
    * Source IP address: AzFwPIP